Tracardi/tracardi-api/manual/en/docs/flow/actions/google_translate_action.md

 # Google translate plugin

-This plugin translate the given text according to given source language
+This plugin translate the delivered text to English .

+__CAUTION__: This plugin is __experimental__.
+It is based on the library **googletrans** which may stop working because it uses the public JSON API which is not intended for this kind of use.

 # JSON Configuration